Why Mentorship Accountability is the Key to Your Success Today: 5 Steps to Achieving Real Growth

 3. Embrace Honest Feedback

 Effective mentorship thrives on candid conversations.
-Be open to constructive criticism and use it as an opportunity to improve.
+Be open to constructive criticism and use it as an opportunity to improve your ability to apply feedback productively.

 Avoid defensiveness.